orboan-docker/docker-centos-supervisor-ssh/README.md

 /data/www/ # your web application data
 ```

+####  SSH server
+##### Default login (username / password):
+username: www
+password: iaw
+You can change them in container-files/config/init/create_user.sh

 ## Usage

 As explained above, this container is configured to run your service(s) both in interactive and non-interactive modes.

-`docker run -it million12/centos-supervisor`: runs supervisord, then interactive bash shell and waits for user's input.
+`docker run -it orboan/centos-supervisor-ssh`: runs supervisord, then interactive bash shell and waits for user's input.
 Exiting from the shell kills the container.

-`docker run -it million12/centos-supervisor ps aux`:  runs supervisord, then `ps aux` command inside container and exists.
+`docker run -it orboan/centos-supervisor-ssh ps aux`:  runs supervisord, then `ps aux` command inside container and exists.

-`docker run -it million12/centos-supervisor top`:  runs supervisord, then `top` tool.
+`docker run -it orboan/centos-supervisor-ssh top`:  runs supervisord, then `top` tool.
 Exiting from top exits the container.

-`docker run -d million12/centos-supervisor`: detached, runs supervisord in foreground mode and its configured services
+`docker run -d orboan/centos-supervisor-ssh`: detached, runs supervisord in foreground mode and its configured services (ssh daemon and others you may add)

-`docker run -d million12/centos-supervisor touch 'test-file'`: detached, runs `touch 'test-file'` command, then supervisord in foreground mode and its configured services
+`docker run -d orboan/centos-supervisor touch 'test-file'`: detached, runs `touch 'test-file'` command, then supervisord in foreground mode and its configured services

 ## Build

-`docker build --tag=million12/centos-supervisor .`
+`docker build --tag=orboan/centos-supervisor-ssh .`

 ## Author

+Author: Oriol Boix Anfosso (<dev@orboan.com>)

+Work forked from [million12/centos-supervisor], so thanks to its authors:

 Author: Marcin Ryzycki (<marcin@m12.io>)
 Author: Przemyslaw Ozgo (<linux@ozgo.info>)
 This work is also inspired by [maxexcloo](https://github.com/maxexcloo)'s work on his [docker images](https://github.com/maxexcloo/Docker).
-Many thanks!
+Many thanks.

----

-**Sponsored by [Prototype Brewery](http://prototypebrewery.io/)** - the new prototyping tool for building highly-interactive prototypes of your website or web app.
-Built on top of [Neos CMS](https://www.neos.io/) and [Zurb Foundation](http://foundation.zurb.com/) framework.